 8. Teleworking employment contract

-provision of remote work, outside the company's facilities, through information and communication technologies.
+Allows the provision of remote work, outside the company's facilities, through information and communication technologies.
 This contract must be signed in writing, through an addendum to the initial contract or a separate document.

 The teleworking employment contract has determined or indeterminate duration, according to the article 167 of the Labor Code.